James Acord's Leather

-My Custom Order Wait List now goes into January, 2018.
+My Custom Order Wait List now goes into Summer, 2018.
 But I am happy to sell gift certificates for Christmas and for all occasions.

 To put your order in line, email or call me to discuss what you want.
 When we settle on a price and you've send your half-down deposit, your order has its place on my wait list.
 Besides taking an order for you, I can sell you a gift certificate for someone else, which will give your recipient a place on my waiting list, and is really nice for if you're not sure what to custom order for someone else.
 This way, they can discuss their custom order with me, for the amount you've given them, or they can add more money to it to get something extra.